Steve Guy: Career

+He won the Singapore Open Championships played on grass at the Singapore Cricket Club in 1986, it was the 65th and last edition of the event.

 Guy appeared in the singles draw of three Australian Opens and never progressed past the second round.
 He did however, in the 1989 Australian Open, win the second set against third seed Boris Becker.
 In doubles he competed in five Grand Slams but registered just one win, in the 1988 Australian Open, with countryman Bruce Derlin.
 At the 1991 Australian Open, Guy partnered Swedish great Stefan Edberg.

 His only ATP Tour title came in the doubles at the 1989 Heineken Open in Auckland.
 As a singles player he made quarter-finals at the 1988 Frankfurt Open, 1990 OTB International Open and the 1990 Benson & Hedges Open.
 At the Benson & Hedges Open, which he entered as a wildcard, he upset second seed and world number 25 Miloslav Mečíř.

 He also played tennis for the New Zealand Davis Cup team, taking part in seven ties.
 He had a 3/4 record in singles and 2/1 record in doubles.